GeometryCollective/MathematicaHalfedge/README.md

 - `TriangleArea[f]` — Returns the area of face `f`.
 If `f` is a nonplanar polygon, returns the magnitude of the area vector (as computed by the shoelace formula).

 - `CornerAngle[h]` — Returns the interior angle at the head (not the tail) of halfedge h.

+- `HalfedgeCotan[h]` — Returns the cotangent of the interior angle opposite h within its triangle.

+- `EdgeCotan[e]` — Returns the sum of the cotangents for any non-boundary halfedge incident on `e`.

 - `{vertexCoordinates,polygons} = loadPolygonalOBJ[filename]` — This function loads a polygon mesh from a WavefrontOBJ file, returning vertex coordinates as a list `vertexCoordinates` of triples, and polygons as a list `polygons` of polygons, each of which is a list of 1-based indices into `vertexCoordinates`.
 Note that Mathematica's built-in mesh loaders do not provide the original OBJ connectivity, since they either (i) triangulate all polygons (e.g., `Import["mesh.obj"]`) or (ii) provide only a polygon soup (e.g., `Import["mesh.obj",PolygonData]`).